oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 When you send a request to sell stocks, the Stock Broker service sells the stocks if the stocks are available in your portfolio.
 Next, the Stock Broker service credits the amount received to the Core Banking service.
 The Core Banking service in turns sends the credit amount request to the Branch Banking service to credit the amount to your account.
 The microservices use the XA protocol and MicroTx to manage the transactions.
 Within an XA transaction, all actions such as credit amount and sell stocks either succeed, or all actions are rolled back in case of a failure of any one or more actions.

 1. Access the bank application.
-In a browser, type `192.0.2.117/bankapp`, where `192.0.2.117` is the external IP address of the Istio ingress gateway which you have noted down in [Task 1](#task-1-configure-minikube-and-start-a-tunnel).
+In a browser, type `192.0.2.117/bankapp`, where `192.0.2.117` is the external IP address of the Istio ingress gateway which you have noted down in [Task 1](#Task1:ConfigureMinikubeandStartaTunnel).
     The Keycloak login page is displayed.

 2. Enter the username and password to access the Keycloak instance.
-Enter the password that you had provided in [task 2](#task-2-configure-keycloak) for the preconfigured users.
+Enter the password that you had provided in [Task 2](#Task2:ConfigureKeycloak) for the preconfigured users.
     The Bank and Stock-Trading application's console is displayed as shown in the following figure.
     ![Bank and Stock-Trading application's console](./images/stock-broker-app-landingpage.png)